Hopewell in Mercer County, New Jersey — The American Northeast (Mid-Atlantic)

 Erected 1896 by the People of Hopewell.

 Location.
 40° 23.271′ N, 74° 45.88′ W. Marker is in Hopewell, New Jersey, in Mercer County.
 Marker is on Broad Street (County Route 518), on the right when traveling west.
-Touch for map.
-Located in the Hopewell Baptist Church cemetery next to the John Hart Monument.
+Located Touch for map.
 Marker is in this post office area: Hopewell NJ 08525, United States of America.
+Touch for directions.

 Credits.
-This page was last revised on June 16, 2016.
-This page originally submitted on June 12, 2010, by Alan Edelson of Union Twsp., New Jersey.
-This page has been viewed 1,083 times since then and 53 times this year.
+This page was last revised on November 16, 2020.
+It was originally submitted on June 12, 2010, by Alan Edelson of Union Twsp., New Jersey.
+This page has been viewed 1,268 times since then and 28 times this year.
 Photos: 1, 2. submitted on June 12, 2010, by Alan Edelson of Union Twsp., New Jersey. • Kevin W. was the editor who published this page.